top of page

 Driven by a deep-seated commitment to addressing the diverse challenges that affect our society, Shannon embodies the spirit of compassion and advocacy that defines The New Foster Care.
 Her leadership is instrumental in guiding us toward a brighter future for those we serve.

-Elizabeth Hohauser
+Elizabeth Germaine

-Director of Legal Services
+Director of Transition Services

 jong-chang_edited.jpg